Skip to main content

 Market Structure Analysis: Track how Bull and Bear Power evolve during different market phases to understand underlying strength and weakness.

-Sector Rotation: Apply the indicator across different sectors to identify where institutional money is flowing.
+Sector Rotation: Apply the indicator across different sectors to identify where institutional money flows.

-Risk Management: Use the readings to size positions - stronger Bull/Bear Power readings might justify larger position sizes, while weak readings suggest smaller positions.
+Risk Management: Use readings to size positions — stronger Bull/Bear Power can justify larger positions, while weak readings suggest smaller ones.